Ferrari at North American International Auto Show (NAIAS)

 The Ferrari F430 Spider Biofuel uses an 85% ethanol mix and was developed using experience gleaned in competition.
 In fact, Formula 1s technical regulations demand that petrol (gasoline) with 5.75% biomass-derived content must be used, while the FIA GT and American Le Mans Series (ALMS), both of which were dominated by the F430 GT2 in 2007, use fuels with 10% ethanol.
 Furthermore, E10 biofuels will be employed in the next A1GP Championship which Ferrari will be supplying with V8 engines.

 Once again, in fact, the track has proved an excellent testing ground for innovative solutions which, if successful, can then be passed on to production cars.
 Such is the efficiency of the transfer of track technology to road cars at Maranello that all of the Prancing Horses cars can already use up to 10% ethanol without any modification whatsoever.

-By developing this technological demonstration prototype howe’ver, Ferrari has proved category that it can offer the technological solutions demanded by the market demands without impinging on the distinctly sporty, high performance character and supreme driving pleasure of the unique cars it builds at Maranello.
+By developing this technology demonstration prototype, however, Ferrari has proved category that it can offer the technological solutions demanded by the market demands without impinging on the distinctly sporty, high-performance character and supreme driving pleasure of the unique cars it builds at Maranello.